CarloDeNart/Perseus-Image-plug-in/docs/source/Multivariate Analyses.rst

 The algorithm we use is called FastICA and calculates the independent components iteratively.
 This allows to set an upper number of components, saving precious computation time as for most studies only the first few components are of interest.
 It is well described in Wikipedia.

+**Prewhitening**

-First, the data is *prewhitened* (centered and whitened) before the independent components are extracted.
+The data is *prewhitened* before the independent components are extracted.
 This consists of two steps:

 1. *Centering*: Every row :math:`\textbf{x}_j` is centered, that is, the mean of the row an entry belongs to is substracted from each entry: